dragonfly-xyz/useful-solidity-patterns/patterns/readonly-delegatecall/README.md

 }
 ```

 And that's it!
 This approach is elegant because it just relies on a standard, familiar EVM construct (`staticcall`) to enforce immutability.

-But for some contracts the existence of the `doDelegateCall()` function is too risky even though it's shielded by a `msg.sender == this` check.
-If your contract can make arbitrary external calls passed in by users, or if it performs delegatecalls elsewhere, it may be possible to trick the contract into calling `doDelegateCall()` outside of `staticExec()`, passing the `msg.sender` check.
+But for some contracts the mere existence of the `doDelegateCall()` function is too risky even though it's shielded by a `msg.sender == this` check.
+If your contract can make arbitrary external calls passed in by users, or if it performs delegatecalls elsewhere, it may be possible to trick the contract into calling `doDelegateCall()` outside of the safety of `staticExec()`.
 Because `doDelegateCall()` itself doesn't enforce a `staticcall()` context, any unauthorized calls to it can make actual, lasting state changes.
 For these situations, the next approach offers more robust protection.

 ## Method 2: Delegatecall and Revert

 Instead of assuming that our delegatecall function will always be called inside of a `staticcall` context, we can enforce that no state changes inside of it persist even without a `staticcall()`.
 We do this by simply reverting after the `delegatecall()`, which undoes everything that happened inside the current execution context.
-We transmit information, i.e., the delegatecall's revert message or return data, inside the payload of our revert.
+We transmit information, i.e., the `delegatecall()`'s revert message or return data, inside the payload of our revert.
 This means the function will *always* revert, undoing any state changes that occurred during execution, and the contents of the revert will reveal the result of that execution.

 And because this function cannot possibly alter state, we no longer have to worry about guarding against who can call it.
-So here's our new, reverting `delegatecall` function, `doDelegateCallAndRevert()`:
+So here's our new, always-reverting `delegatecall` function, `doDelegateCallAndRevert()`:

 ```solidity
 function doDelegateCallAndRevert(address logic, bytes calldata callData) external {